UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS04.md

    * Operational and storage temperature range: 0°C to 50°C (32°F to 122°F)
    * Operational humidity conditions: non-condensing, 20% to 80% RH

+---
+Note: In 2025, a new version AIRDOS04C was introduced, featuring an improved analog section that enables a wider energy range (40 keV to ~80 MeV) and a higher number of energy channels (65,536).